maciosz/IMCA/README.md

 When mapping reads from any NGS experiment
- (like ChIP-seq, DNase-seq etc.) there is always some loss due to the differences between the reference genome and the actual genome being sequenced.
+ (like ChIP-seq, DNase-seq etc.) there is always some loss of information due to the differences between the reference genome and the actual genome being sequenced.
  IMCA attempts to reduce this loss.
  In short, first contigs are assembled from sequenced reads -